lyne-code/initiate-that-readme/README.md

    * Then node index.js

  # Usage
+Run the node index.js in the terminal and a README file will be generated for you from the questions you answer.
 This application will allow for quick and easy generation of a project README to get started quickly.

  # License
  ![License](https://img.shields.io/github/license/macklinu/mit-license.svg)